gagneurlab/scooby/README.rst

 Prerequisites
 ~~~~~~~~~~~~~

-scooby uses a a custom version of SnapATAC2, which we built using rust:
+scooby uses a a custom version of SnapATAC2, which can be installed using ``pip``:

 -  Install rust with
    ``curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh``